 - Now bend your wrist of your painful elbow with your other hand.

-- Now rotate your hand untill you feel the tension in your elbow at the painful spot.
+- Now rotate your hand until you feel the tension in your elbow at the painful spot.

 You can also find the stretching exercise on the youtube video below.
 Perform it a few times a day.